Jeep Grand Cherokee vs Ford Everest

 Buy the Jeep Grand Cherokee if: You prioritise performance, need more boot space, or prefer Jeep's approach to design and ownership experience.

-Buy the Ford Everest if: You want lower running costs, need stronger towing, or prefer Ford's approach to design and ownership experience.
+Buy the Ford Everest if: You want the lower entry price, want lower running costs, need stronger towing, or prefer Ford's approach to design and ownership experience.

 The Verdict

-The Ford Everest takes 3 of 5 key spec categories.
+The Ford Everest takes 3 of 5 key spec categories and comes in at a lower price.
 The Ford Everest will save you roughly $770 a year in fuel.
 If boot space matters, the Jeep Grand Cherokee has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.